kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Windows Speech Recognition works equally fine, although it uses other terms to navigate the speech engine.
 That's really bad, but, hey, we are human, that shouldn't be a problem for us.
 And it isn't.
 You can learn that, too, and switch the navigation terms.
 The reason why I stuck with DragonDictate is that Windows Speech Recognition interferes badly with some programs.
 Most probably because those programs are way too smart these days.

-DragonDictate, for instance, if you just say one word, because you're still thinking about the rest of the sentence, will search all tabs in your application for this word in order to switch to that tab.
+DragonDictate, for instance, if you say one word only, because you're still thinking about the rest of the sentence, will search all tabs in your application for this word in order to switch to that tab.
 It took me a long time to understand what's happening here.
 It's really annoying if your machine all of a sudden does something which you didn't expect and cannot understand.

 At the beginning of the new century, I taught database classes and sometimes used DragonDictate in class to dictate SQL into my notebook.
 Still, I don't program with DragonDictate, instead I rather use AHK.
 But as soon as I have to write more than just a few characters, I'll switch to DragonDictate.